Espresso Cheesecake Cups

 Chocolate chips: If you prefer a darker chocolate flavor, use dark chocolate chips instead of semi-sweet.

 Toppings: Get creative with your toppings!
 You can add whipped cream, chopped nuts, chocolate shavings, or even fresh fruit on top before serving.
-We used flakey sea salt, milk chocolate toffee bits, or chocolate-covered coffee beans.
+I used flaky sea salt, milk chocolate toffee bits, and chocolate-covered coffee beans.

 Pro Tips for the BEST Espresso Cheesecake Cups